-The Haflinger horses are laid-back equines that are family-friendly.
+The Haflinger horses are laid-back equines that are great family horses.
 They are calm enough to work with beginner riders and kids.
 These features are beneficial for riders who want to improve their confidence.
 The horse is willing to please its horseman so you can have fun together.

-Another perk is that the breed is highly versatile.
+Another perk is that the breed is highly versatile due to its small and stocky stature.
 You can flawlessly use the Haflinger horse in a wide range of equestrian disciplines.
 Moreover, it will definitely stand you in good stead as a working horse.
-They have compact bodies but Haflinger horses are hardy to withstand heavy workloads.
+They have compact bodies, but Haflinger horses are hardy to withstand heavy workloads.

 10 Haflinger Horse Facts You Should Know